apache/paimon/docs/content/primary-key-table/query-performance.md

 the concurrency of reading data.

-For MOW (Deletion Vectors) or COW table or [Read Optimized]({{< ref "concepts/system-tables#read-optimized-table" >}}) table, There is no limit to the concurrency of reading data, and they can also utilize some filtering conditions for non-primary-key columns.
+For MOW (Deletion Vectors) or COW table or [Read Optimized]({{< ref "concepts/system-tables#read-optimized-table" >}}) table, there is no limit to the concurrency of reading data, and they can also utilize some filtering conditions for non-primary-key columns.

 ## Data Skipping By Primary Key Filter